AnnaVM/From-Zero-to-Bar-Chart/README.md

 I would love to see you [create you own blocks](https://bost.ocks.org/mike/block/) to reference later.
 Your blocks are also helpful for other just getting started.

 ### Why bar charts?
+Our goal when visualizing data is to get a message across to the viewer as efficiently and accurately as possible.
+To do this we need to choose our encodings wisely.
+Not always, but very often, bar charts are a great choice.

 - They work
 - There are basic
 - Best practices are often over looked